Chuvard/Logistic_Regression/README.md

 ### Project's Title: Logistic_Regression

-### Project Description (Problem Satement):
+### Project Description (Problem Statement):
 - Suppose we are consulting company and we need to prepare a labor market report for next year and predict the average annual salary for the labor force in a particular region with the relevant working experience.

-We have a dataset with average annual salaries, in US$ for a labor force that corresponds to work experience, in years for particular field
+We have a dataset with average annual salaries, in US$ for a labor force that corresponds to work experience, in years for the particular field

 ### Table of Contents: